Contact Us Today! (877) 276-5084

 fair use legal survival tips

 VIDEO: Click on the picture above to watch this video.
 This video explains the four fair use factors and provides some general tips for YouTubers and videographers to avoid infringement allegations.
-Make sure to SUBSCRIBE to our popular legal channel and to get breaking “fair use” case law updates when they hit.
-We are now over 25,500 subscribers and well over THREE MILLION video views.
+Make sure to SUBSCRIBE to our popular legal channel to get breaking “fair use” case law updates when they hit.
+We now have over 42,500 subscribers and well over FOUR MILLION video views.
+Join the fun!

 Copyright Watchdog® – Click here to see a sample of one of our Breaking Legal News FAIR USE videos.
 CLICK BELOW!